binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter3.md

 Kali does not have g++ in `/root/.wine/drive_c/MinGW/bin/` but I did not see any point in installing it into wine as it would still have the same issues it had on windows.

 I followed the directions on setting up the MinGW compiler to compile hyperion, this did not work, I kept getting errors.
-I made a fix on one of the files [http://www.gaia-gis.it/spatialite-2.4.0-3/mingw_how_to.html#libgeos](http://www.gaia-gis.it/spatialite-2.4.0-3/mingw_how_to.html#libgeos), but kept getting more errors, and just ended up copying the Hyperion-1.2 from [http://nullsecurity.net/tools/binary.html](http://nullsecurity.net/tools/binary.html) to the Windows 7 desktop.
+I made a fix on one of the files ([http://www.gaia-gis.it/spatialite-2.4.0-3/mingw_how_to.html#libgeos](http://www.gaia-gis.it/spatialite-2.4.0-3/mingw_how_to.html#libgeos)), but kept getting more errors, and just ended up copying the Hyperion-1.2 from [http://nullsecurity.net/tools/binary.html](http://nullsecurity.net/tools/binary.html) to the Windows 7 desktop.

 I installed MinGW from [http://sourceforge.net/projects/mingw/](http://sourceforge.net/projects/mingw/), but did not end up using it as it had to many errors.
-It was missing a file `libgcc_s_dw2-1.dll` from `C:\MinGW\bin\` so I got this from the archive here: [http://sourceforge.net/projects/mingw/files/MinGW/Base/gcc/Version4/Previous%20Release%20gcc-4.4.0/](http://sourceforge.net/projects/mingw/files/MinGW/Base/gcc/Version4/Previous%20Release%20gcc-4.4.0/) as discussed here: [http://stackoverflow.com/questions/14502080/missing-libgcc-s-dw2-1-dll-error-when-launching-mingw-compiled-exe](http://stackoverflow.com/questions/14502080/missing-libgcc-s-dw2-1-dll-error-when-launching-mingw-compiled-exe).
+It was missing a file `libgcc_s_dw2-1.dll` from `C:\MinGW\bin\` so I got this from the archive here: http://sourceforge.net/projects/mingw/files/MinGW/Base/gcc/Version4/Previous%20
+Release%20gcc-4.4.0/ as discussed here: [http://stackoverflow.com/questions/14502080/missing-libgcc-s-dw2-1-dll-error-when-launching-mingw-compiled-exe](http://stackoverflow.com/questions/14502080/missing-libgcc-s-dw2-1-dll-error-when-launching-mingw-compiled-exe).
 Then after reading this: [http://mingw-users.1079350.n2.nabble.com/Question-libgmp-10-dll-not-found-td7443661.html](http://mingw-users.1079350.n2.nabble.com/Question-libgmp-10-dll-not-found-td7443661.html) realised that to get hyperion to run, I would be best to copy `libgcc_s_dw2-1.dll` and `libstdc++-6.dll` from `C:\MinGW\bin` to `C:\Users\testaccount\Desktop\Hyperion-1.2`

+&nbsp;

 Now in 2017 MinGW is installing and running without problem, it should be a simple case of just downloading, checking the MD5 sum, although it is not over HTTPS, Join their IRC channel to confirm the MD5 sum, extract and run `make` and you should have the binary.